-The total value of your assets must be €400 or less.
+The total value of your assets must be €1,500 or less.
 They are assessed at market value and include savings, shares and property.
 The following assets are not taken into account:

 * A motor vehicle or piece of jewellery cannot be excluded from the asset test if the cost of buying it forms part of your qualifying debts.

-Reasonable standard of living/living expenses
+Reasonable standard of living and reasonable living expenses

+The Insolvency Service of Ireland (ISI) is responsible for drawing up guidelines on what is a reasonable standard of living and reasonable living expenses.
 The guidelines provide examples of what may and may not be allowed as reasonable living expenses.
-They will be reviewed every year.
+They are reviewed every year.

-If a DRN is issued for you, it will allow for the write-off of your qualifying debt up to €20,000, subject to a 3-year supervision period.
-You will still be liable for any excluded debts and for any excludable debts that your creditors have not agreed to include in the DRN - see ‘Excluded and excludable debts’ above.
+If a DRN is issued for you, it will allow for the write-off of your qualifying debt up to €35,000, subject to a 3-year supervision period.
+You will still have to pay any excluded debts and for any excludable debts that your creditors have not agreed to include in the DRN - see ‘Excluded and excludable debts’ above.

 You will have to tell the Insolvency Service of any change in your circumstances, for example, any increases in income, assets or liabilities.
 If your financial position improves above certain limits, you will have to repay part of your debts – see ‘Paying part of your debts’ below.